ishanjogalekar/Java-Programs/README.md

 for mom to prepare new roti.
 Develop a program for the given scenario using inter thread communication concept in Java programming.

+14. Write your information [as string as well as MyInfo Class object] like regno, name, cgpa and phno into a file and read from the file and print in the console.
+Use Serialization and Deserialization in the program